Help us improve your experience.

 1. If your company has its own CA, and you want to generate a CSR, click Certificate signing request.

-After Juniper Secure Edge generates CSR, download the CSR and submit it to your CA to generate a new certificate.
+After Juniper Secure Edge generates the CSR, download the CSR and submit it to your CA to generate a new certificate.
 Once generated, click Upload to upload the certificate on the Certificate Management page.

 In this task, select Juniper issued certificate and continue with next step.